AdityaGarg8/git-credential-email/README.md

   git protonmail --authenticate --alternate-auth
   ```

-#### Solving CAPTCHA while authenticating in ProtonMail
+#### Solving CAPTCHA while authenticating in Proton Mail

-There is a high chance that you will be asked to solve a CAPTCHA when you try to authenticate for ProtonMail.
+There is a high chance that you will be asked to solve a CAPTCHA when you try to authenticate for Proton Mail.
 The on-screen instructions should be followed while solving the CAPTCHA.

 For an easier CAPTCHA solving experience, you can install either `PyQt6-WebEngine` or `OpenCV`.